Judges have heard it a million times before: “I didn’t intent to steal anything”

-Retail fraud cases are on the rise and are always one of the most frequently charged misdemeanor offenses in the Macomb County District Courts where we practice.
-While every court in Macomb and Oakland County sees its fair share of retail fraud cases, the courts which are located in jurisdictions with shopping malls, mega strip centers and major shopping corridors have the greatest number of retail fraud cases on their dockets for obvious reasons.
+Retail fraud cases are on the rise and are always one of the most frequently charged misdemeanor offenses in the Macomb County District Courts where we practice extensively.
+While every court in Macomb and Oakland County sees its fair share of retail fraud cases, the courts which are located in regions with shopping malls, major retailers (Target, Kohl’s, Walmart, Home Depot, Meijer) and major shopping corridors have the greatest number of retail fraud cases on their dockets for obvious reasons.
 While each offender has a different reason for committing the offense of retail fraud, some of the common variables that we are seeing in our Macomb County retail fraud cases (especially retail fraud 3rd degree/under $200.00) are as follows:

-- Our typical client charged with retail fraud is a female without any prior record.
+- Isolated Incident: Our typical client charged with retail fraud is a female without any prior record.

 - Merchandise such as lingerie and cosmetics are are popular items taken by because they are more easily concealable.

 - We are seeing more retail fraud crimes by attempting to deceive self-checkout bar code scanners.